chrfor/DRLP2-Continuous-Control/README.md

     -how to start Unity Double Join arm environment (20 agents environment) have been leveraged -how to call the API to interact with Unity Double Join arm environment -The code to train the DDPG Agent
--ddpg-agent.py : The DDPG agent whihc have been adapted from the Udacity DDPG Pendulum agent -model.py :  The document which encode the Actor and Critic Neural Network which have been adapted from DDPG Pendulum -The checkpoints actor and critic files where you find the Neural Network Weights -Unity environment log
+-ddpg-agent.py : The DDPG agent which have been adapted from the Udacity DDPG Pendulum agent -model.py :  The document which encode the Actor and Critic Neural Network which have been adapted from DDPG Pendulum -The checkpoints actor and critic files where you find the Neural Network Weights -Unity environment log